deton57/OKE-GitOps/part4.md

  After you finished editing, it's time to commit the changes.
- In the bottom you will have a green button that says 'Commit Changes'
+ In the bottom you will have a green button that says **Commit Changes**

 Once you committed, go back to the watch screen in the Cloud Shell, and watch the magic happen.